Ordoptimus/pyqudit/docs/_build/html/_sources/gates.rst.txt

 ****
 | ``GXOR(d,statematrix)``

-Generalised implemenr=tation of the GXOR gate, applicable for suprposed states.
+Generalised implementation of the GXOR gate, applicable for superposed states.
 Uses the state matrix form of two qudits.

 >>> statematrix = stateMat(4,[0,1,0,0],[1,0,0,0])